palpo-matrix-server/palpo/README.md

-# Palpo: Another matrix server implementation
+# Palpo: A Rust Matrix Server Implementation

 This is a matrix server project under development and is not yet available.